naghost-dev/naghost-dev/README.md

 ## :rainbow: my happy path is the jvm :coffee: environments

 ####
-#### :hammer: I’m currently working on on Alpha project with the objective of developing global models
+#### :hammer: I'm currently involved in the development experience of BBVA's GenAI applications.
 #### 🌱 I’m currently learning about software design and some :snake: python